efemkay/obsidian-mcl-docs/src/site/notes/docs/02 Multi Column/06-list-grid.md

     - [[00 Home|Personal Goal 2]]
 ```

-> The number of cards can appear per row is subject to card's minimum width and note's width.
+> The number of column can appear per row is subject to card's minimum width and note's width.
 Card's minimum width is adjustable via Style Settings plugin.

 ### How To - Using frontmatter declaration